 » Services - Save Our Shearwaters.

-We welcome our new SOS Coordinator of the Kaua'i Humane Society, Marie Morin, who took the reins in August.
-For more information on the program, contact her at 632-0610, 109.
+We welcome our new seasonal SOS techs to the Kaua'i Humane Society.
+For more information on volunteering for this program, please contact the SOS Coordinator, Tracy Anderson at 632-0610, 109.

 Kaua'i: Where Seabirds Thrive

 Kaua'i is still home to many species of seabirds that nest and raise their young in our mountain forests and coastal beaches.
 The absence of mongoose, unique in the state, has allowed many species of seabirds to survive on Kaua'i.
 On other islands, where there are large populations of mongoose, seabirds are absent, except in remote reserves or offshore islets.

 When they leave their nests, seabird fledglings are guided by the light of the moon out to sea.
 Unfortunately, urbanization on Kaua'i has resulted in the ongoing fallout of fledgling seabirds on their first nocturnal flight from their nesting burrow to the sea.
 By eliminating stray light, we can reduce the number of young birds that get confused and fall inland rather than continue out to sea.

 You can help reduce light attraction by: